Dyalog/ride/docs/protocol.md

 ```json
 ["UpdateDisplayName",{"displayName":"CLEAR WS"}] // Interpreter -> RIDE
 ```
-Sent when the display name changes.
+RIDE can use the display name as the title of its application window.

+:red_circle: The interpreter used to send displayName-s with '\0'-s in them.
+TODO: make sure this is not the case anymore.

 ##Sent from either RIDE, an interpreter, or a process manager
 <a name=Disconnect></a>